GoannaCodes/CAB202Vacuum/README.md

   - manual vacuum movement with 'jkli' keys
   - drawing base & vacuum on screen

-`coll.h`, `helpers.h`, `trash.h`, `vacuum.h` are helper files and contains function definitions to be used by other classes `makefile` executes object files, which are all used to run the simulation
+`coll.h`, `helpers.h`, `trash.h`, `vacuum.h` are helper files and contains function definitions to be used by other classes\
+`makefile` executes object files (i.e. coll.o, Scratch.o), which are all used to run the simulation

+`vacuum_test.bash` aides in testing expected behaviour of vacuum simulation.
+No manual input is required as inputs are provided in each test case.